mikecosentino/Screenshots/README.md

 - Select a game with `A` to view that game's screenshots (ordered by date with newest at the top)
 - `Left` or `right` buttons to scroll through that game's screenshots

+## Information

+- `/.userdata/tg5040/Screenshots` stores a cache of games and their screenshots

 ## Acknowledgements

 - [minui-list](https://github.com/josegonzalez/minui-list) by Jose Diaz-Gonzalez
 - [minui-presenter](https://github.com/josegonzalez/minui-presenter) by Jose Diaz-Gonzalez
 - [minui-gallery-pak](https://github.com/josegonzalez/minui-gallery-pak) by Jose Diaz-Gonzalez; which this pak is built off